Celebrity Big Brother (British TV series) series 18: Ricky Norwood

 Ricky Norwood is an English actor, most notable for playing Fatboy in the BBC soap opera EastEnders between 2010 and 2015.
 He entered the House on Day 1.
 On Day 30, he left the house as runner-up.

 Saira Khan

 Saira Khan is an English television personality.
 She is best known for being the runner-up on the first series of The Apprentice, and for appearing as a regular panellist on Loose Women.
 She entered the house on Day 1.
 She was the second housemate to be evicted on Day 13.

 Samantha Fox

-Samantha Fox is an English dance-pop singer, songwriter, actress, and former glamour model.
-In 2009 she competed in the ninth series of I'm a Celebrity...
+Samantha Fox is an English singer, songwriter, and former model, best known for appearing as a model on Page 3 of The Sun newspaper in the mid-1980s.
+She released her debut single "Touch Me (I Want Your Body)" in 1986, which reached number one in several countries.
+She also took part in the ninth series of I'm a Celebrity...
 Get Me Out of Here!, where she finished ninth.
 She entered the house on Day 1.
 She became the eighth housemate to be evicted on Day 27.